 During your second trimester, there is a good chance your energy level will increase and you will start to feel more like your old self.
-Fatigue during pregnancy is more doubtful.
-Many women take advantage of this time during the pregnancy to get important tasks accomplished, since energy levels will likely decrease again in the third trimester.
+Many women take advantage of this time during the pregnancy to accomplish important tasks, as energy levels will likely decrease again in the third trimester.
 This is often called “The Happy Trimester.”
 Now don’t be alarmed if during this trimester you still experience fatigue.
-More than likely it will be less obvious, but unfortunately fatigue during pregnancy is still possible during the second trimester.
+More than likely it will be less obvious, but unfortunately, fatigue during pregnancy is still possible during the second trimester.

 Fatigue During Pregnancy Third Trimester

 In late pregnancy, you will most likely begin to feel tired again.
-At this point you will be carrying extra weight from the baby, may be having trouble sleeping, and dealing with frequent urination even more often.
-The following are a list of ways to cope with the fatigue during pregnancy you may be experiencing.
+At this point you will be carrying extra weight from the baby, maybe having trouble sleeping, and dealing with frequent urination more often.
+The following are a list of ways to cope with the fatigue you may be experiencing.

 Coping Steps for Fatigue During Pregnancy

-- Rest- Make sure you allow yourself to get extra rest during the times you feel fatigued.
-This can be accomplished by going to bed extra early or taking a nap during the day, if possible.
+- Rest– Make sure you allow yourself to get extra bed rest during the times you feel fatigued.
+This can be accomplished by going to bed earlier or taking a nap during the day, if possible.
 Avoiding fluids several hours before bed is also a good way to cut down on the number of times you have to get up at night to use the bathroom.

-- Adjust Schedule – If your current commitments or activities prove to be too draining during pregnancy, you may have to temporarily adjust your schedule be less busy.
-This can include cutting back your hours at work, if possible, or asking friends and family to assist you with housework/errands and even your other children, if you have them.
+- Adjust Schedule – If your current commitments or activities prove to be too draining during pregnancy, you may have to temporarily adjust your schedule to be less busy.
+This can include cutting back your hours at work, if possible, or asking friends and family to assist you with housework/errands.

-- Moderate Exercise – Although you may feel like you do not have the energy to exercise, if you incorporate moderate activity, such as a 30 minute walk, this will actually make you feel more energized.
-Exercise is beneficial overall in pregnancy, unless your healthcare provider has advised you otherwise.
+- Moderate Exercise – Although you may feel like you do not have the energy to exercise, if you incorporate moderate activity, such as a 30-minute walk, this will actually make you feel more energized.
+Exercise is beneficial in pregnancy unless your healthcare provider has advised otherwise.